Academic and Cultural Advantage

 There’s no need to be fluent in your host city’s language.
 After all, the majority of our classes (except language classes, of course) are taught in English.
 We offer a broad range of disciplines—from International Business, to Economics, to Theology and Philosophy—to make the semester work for you.
 Most courses also meet core requirements to make study abroad an option for nearly all St. John’s students.

 We also offer several major-specific semester programs each year, including our 2nd and 6th year Pharmacy programs and special Discover the World options in Psychology and History.

 The GLCC Component of our Campuses Abroad

-In order to ensure the highest level of language acquisition, students registered for language class levels 1010, 1020, 2030 and 2040 on the Paris, Rome, or Seville campus are required to participate in weekly 30-minute practice and conversation sessions in small groups, under the guidance of a tutor.
+In order to ensure the highest level of language acquisition, students registered for language class levels 1010, 1020, 2030 and 2040 on the Paris, Limerick or Seville locations, or Rome Campus are required to participate in weekly 30-minute practice and conversation sessions in small groups, under the guidance of a tutor.
 Students enrolled in a 1000-level course are required to partake in 1 hour of practice each week.
 In addition to the language practice requirement, tutors may engage students in optional cultural activities (paid for by the students), fostering a local learning community.
 These sessions are meant to mirror the language resources offered by the Global Language and Culture Center (GLCC) on the Queens campus.